 The longer the project and the more it costs the company, the more pressure/desire there will be for this to be a full-scale reimagining that gives the ride new life and marketability.
 Rock ‘n’ Roller Coaster is already a popular ride, but it could certainly have even more drawing power!

 Operationally, this is a big blow for Disney’s Hollywood Studios, which already is lacking in enough attractions to absorb the heavy crowds the park sees.
 This will only make that worse, especially if there’s overlap with any other closure.
-Here’s hoping that Walt Disney World brings back Jedi Training Academy or some other entertainment in early 2023.
+Here’s hoping that Walt Disney World brings back Jedi Training Academy or some other entertainment soon.

 It also will put even more strain on the already imbalanced Lightning Lane lineup.
 Already, return times are often pushed out into the late afternoon and early evening, and this will only worsen that.
 Expect to only score 2-3 good Lightning Lanes via Genie+ if you don’t have a strong refresh game.
 (Here’s hoping that Fantasmic is added to the Genie+ lineup sooner rather than later to help offset this.)

 Now let’s turn to speculation about what’ll occur during this lengthy closure–or rather, what will not happen.
 According to Walt Disney World, the ride is going down for regular maintenance, and “there will be no changes to the Guest experience as a result of this routine refurbishment.”